-After losing the first two games, with the help of Pedro Guerrero's five RBIs and the solid pitching of Bert Hooton, the Dodgers defeat the Yankees, 9-2, to capture the World Championship in six games.
-It's the third time this postseason Los Angeles comes from behind to win a series (0-2 behind Astros in the NLDS and 1-2 behind the Expos in the NLCS).
+The Dodgers, after dropping the first two games of the Fall Classic, defeat the Yankees, 9-2, capturing the World Championship in six games.
+The victory at the Bronx ballpark marks the third time this postseason that Los Angeles will comes from behind to win a series, having been down 0-2 against the Astros in the five-game strike-neccessiated NLDS, and 1-2 behind the Expos in the NLCS five-game series.

-The A's complete the sweep of the Giants in the earthquake delayed Fall Classic with a 9-6 victory.
-Dave Stewart, who wins the series MVP, becomes the first hurler to win two games in both the LCS and World Series.
+The A's complete the sweep of the Giants in the earthquake-delayed Fall Classic with a 9-6 victory at Candlestick Park.
+Right-hander Dave Stewart, who is named the series MVP, becomes the first hurler to win two games in both the LCS and World Series.

 In Game 6, Tom Glavine and Mark Wohlers combine on a one-hitter to defeat the Indians, 1-0, giving the Braves their third World Championship, the first since moving to Atlanta.
 David Justice's leadoff homer in the sixth inning off Jim Poole proves to be the difference.

 "It is especially fitting that this legislation honors a courageous baseball player and individual, the late Curt Flood, whose enormous talents on the baseball diamond were matched by his courage off the field.
 It was 29 years ago this month that Curt Flood refused a trade from the St. Louis Cardinals to the Philadelphia Phillies.
 His bold stand set in motion the events that culminate in the bill I have signed into law." - BILL CLINTON, U.S. president commenting on the Curt Flood Act.